cjus/umf_router/README.md

 This project also includes a single page application (SPA) tester written using AngularJS.
 The tester is called UMFTester and can be used to send/receive messages to/from Flask-based UMFRouter.

 # Installation
 See the requirements.txt file for the small list of package dependencies.
+To install the packages in the requirements.txt file use:

+    $ sudo pip install -r requirements.txt

+If you're getting gevent related errors when trying the statement above, make sure you have python-dev and libevent-dev installed:

+    $ sudo apt-get install python-dev
+    $ sudo apt-get install libevent-dev

 # UMFTester
 ![UMFTester screenshot](https://stash.bringit.com/users/cjus/repos/umf_router/browse/UMFTester.png?&raw "UMFTester screenshot")